chunkifydev/cli/README.md

 ```

 > [!NOTE]
-> The video bitrate and / or the audio bitate are mandatory for HLS output
+> The video bitrate and/or the audio bitrate are mandatory for HLS output

-Now we have 2 renditions that belongs to the same Manifest:
+Now we have 2 renditions that belong to the same manifest:

 ```bash
 manifest.m3u8